 tar -xzvf archive.tar.gz

 Tar preserves file permissions by default.
-Run the command with sudo if you need to restore ownership owned by root.
+Run the command with sudo if you need to restore ownership for root-owned files.

 Extract to a Different Location